numpy/numpy/doc/neps/nep-0025-missing-data-3.rst

 .. highlight:: python

-Python API for generic NA support
+Python API for generic na support
 =================================

 NumPy will gain a global singleton called ``numpy.NA``, similar to None, but with